 The score is ranked between 1 and 10.
 1 being the lowest and 10 being the best.

 Your Quality Score is made up of an average of 3 parts that are again ranked between 1 and 10.
 Your Ad Relevance, Expected Clickthrough Rate and Landing Page Experience.

-If you want to find out what your currently Quality Score is, then follow this guide here.
+If you want to find out what your current Quality Score is, then follow this guide here.

-The difference it can make to your costs are dramatic, especially if your average scores move from an average of 1 – 3 to 7 – 10.
+The difference it can make to your costs is dramatic, especially if your average scores move from an average of 1 – 3 to 7 – 10.

 This is one of the top ways that you will be able to lower the costs of your Google Ads campaigns.

 The best explanation I’ve ever come across of Quality Score was by Hal Varian, who is Google’s Chief Economist.

 A good area to start with increasing your quality score is finding out which aspect of your score is causing it to be low (Ad Relevance, Expected Clickthrough Rate and Landing Page Experience) and start from there.